-The International Records Management Trust manages the delivery of a portfolio of international records management projects and programmes, drawing on an experienced team of staff supported by a consultancy team (for project delivery) of over 60 professionals drawn from the public and private sectors and from academic institutions.
+The International Records Management Trust manages the delivery of a portfolio of international records management projects and programmes, drawing on an experienced team of consultants and advisers drawn from the public and private sectors and from academic institutions.
 In addition, external consultants provide regular accounting, human resource management and IT support.
-The Trust works in partnership with a range of public sector institutions and with donors and lenders including the World Bank, the UK Department for International Development, and the Commonwealth Secretariat.
+The Trust works in partnership with a range of public sector institutions and with donors and lenders.
 It liaises regularly with a range of professional associations, consultancy firms, academic institutions and NGOs.
 The Trust occasionally uses volunteers to help with routine, simple administrative tasks.